-Thirdly, and finally, to compare results to other mass grave search studies in similar environments.
-There are few published studies to forensically search for mass graves, and fewer still in such mountainous terrains.
-[13] documented a successful search for a mass grave located in wooded hilly terrain in Bosnia, Eastern Europe, but using 2D Electrical Resistivity Imaging (ERI) geophysical methods rather than GPR.
-ERI profiles are comparatively longer to acquire than GPR 2D profiles, and can also be affected by varying soil moisture percentages, but can penetrate relatively deep in ideal ground conditions.
-[7] successfully used a combination of geographical and GPR techniques to locate and characterise a 19th Century Irish human mass burial, albeit these were closely-spaced individual burials and the relatively flat surface topography investigations did reveal most of their locations.
-[8] used a combination of magnetic and GPR to characterise a 1920s mass burial site in sandy soil in the US and finally [] used low-frequency GPR to characterise modern animal mass burial sites in the Republic of Ireland in peatland flat topography environment.
+There are few published studies to forensically search for mass graves, and fewer still in such difficult mountainous terrain search areas.
+[13] has documented a successful search for a mass grave located in wooded hilly terrain in Bosnia, Eastern Europe, but using 2D Electrical Resistivity Imaging (ERI) geophysical methods rather than GPR.
+ERI 2D profiles take comparatively longer to acquire than GPR 2D profiles, and can also be affected by varying soil moisture percentages that can give non-target geophysical anomalies, but they can penetrate relatively deeply in ideal ground conditions down to 50 m bgl that is significantly more than typical GPR penetration depths of 10 m (see [43]).
+Electrical resistivity surveys can also work much better in clay-rich soils than GPR surveys for example [18].
+[7] successfully used a combination of geomorphological and GPR techniques to locate and characterise a 19th Century Irish human mass burial, albeit these were closely-spaced individual burials and the relatively flat surface nature of the site topography did reveal most of the burial locations which were significantly different to the mountainous terrain of this study.
+[8] used a combination of magnetic and GPR surveys to characterise a 1920s mass burial site in the US, but again the site specifics of flat topography and sandy soil made the magnetic and GPR methods optimal in this investigation.
+Finally [44] used low-frequency GPR to both locate and characterise modern animal mass burial sites in the Republic of Ireland in a peatland soil environment with relatively flat topography.
+This study therefore provides important information to add to published literature about optimal search methods, techniques and equipment configurations for search teams in difficult mountainous terrain.

 5. Conclusions